-RESOLUTION 2020-29: VEHICLE BENEFIT:
+RESOLUTION 2020-30: VEHICLE BENEFIT:

 RESOLVED, that because the Highway Superintendent and Water District Operator are on call 24 hours a day, seven days a week, the Ulysses Town Board authorizes the use of town vehicles for travel to and from work, provided they are not used for more than incidental personal use.
-Mileage should be recorded and submitted to the Town Clerk quarterly.
+Mileage should be recorded and submitted to the Town Clerk quarterly and shared with the Highway Department liaison.

 Moved: Mr. Boggs Seconded: Ms. Olson